 Our small 80 acre farm has been in the family since the 1930s.
-Until this year we were growing a traditional rotation of wheat, barley and sugar beet.
+Until 2020 we were growing a traditional rotation of wheat, barley and sugar beet.
 The farm has always been low intensity and has kept its small fields and hedgerows that make ideal habitats for wildlife.

-Over the past year we have experimented with trial plots of wildlflowers and clover mixes designed to provide food for pollinators and farmland birds.
-It has been a great success and we have decided to embark on a new adventure, committing the whole farm to farming for wildlife, with land management help from our own Shetland sheep and another local flock.
-As well as creating new habitat we will be helping to rear grass fed lamb for local farmers markets.
+We have land management help from our own Shetland sheep and another local flock.
+As well as creating new habitat we are helping to rear grass fed, high quality lamb for local farmers markets.